chisel/argumental/README.md

 ### default(___value___)

-Sets default value for the current argument or option (only applies to optional arguments).
+Sets default value for the current argument or option.
   - **value**: The default value to set.

 ### validate(___validators___)